wminshew/emrysdocs/content/docs/installation.md

 ## Updating emrys

-    # sudo may be required, depending on where you installed the executable
+    # sudo may be required, depending on the permissions & ownership
-    # in the default case, /usr/local/bin usually requires it,
-    # but YMMV depending on your /usr/local's permissions & ownership
+    # of where you installed the executable
     $ emrys update